RafaelGSS/blog/priv/posts/preparing-and-evaluating-benchmarks.md

 It seems pretty conclusive, the arrow function is almost 3x faster than a regular function.

-However, when changing the order of the calls, you will get another interesting result
+However, when changing the order of the calls, you will get another interesting result:

 ```diff
 +console.log('regular function', test(() => {